Doyle is first female jockey to win French Classic

 After crossing the winning line, Doyle was congratulated by husband and fellow jockey Tom Marquand, who was seventh on Zellie in the race, which was first run in 1843.

 "I think he was just as happy as I was.
-We are always delighted for each other," she said.
+We are always delighted for each other," said Doyle, the first British female jockey to win an elite European Classic, which are contested by the top three-year-old thoroughbreds.

 Nashwa was bred by owner Imad Alsagar, who retains Doyle as his number one jockey.